toidiu/mta-status/talk.md

   - why we need ownership: because byte copies means we can modify the same underlying data from two places
     - alternatives include to let the programmer handle it or always do a semantic copy

+  - api design can mean that we can return self, &self, &mut self